20 Dental Patient Retention Strategies to Keep Your Schedule Full

 Check out NexHealth's deep dive into improving dental patient retention.
 Here's 20 strategies for improving patient retention in your dental clinic.

 While your staff’s razor-sharp focus on bringing in new patients is important for practice growth, their efforts to keep your current patients happy are even more crucial to your long-term success, as that is a bigger contributor to your revenue.
 Recognizing and implementing patient retention strategies calls for teamwork, which could be the difference between skyrocketing your practice growth or shutting down your business.

-This article will help you see the importance of improving patient retention that can be tracked with multiple touchpoints that are periodically monitored.
+This article will help you see the importance of improving dental patient retention and how it can be tracked with multiple touchpoints:

 - Why dental patients leave your practice

 Before we dive into dental patient retention strategies, let us examine the cause and importance of delving into this problem.

 Your patients are walking testimonials of your practice and skills as a dental professional.
 Their experience under your care will determine how your dental practice is perceived by potential patients.
 The reality is if you are able to successfully retain your current patients and keep them happy, your efforts to acquire new patients will yield positive results.